Women in Science: Dr Yang Yinping, IHPC

 The 'Women in Science' series aims to break down gender inequalities and celebrates the achievements of our female scientists and researchers in A*STAR.
 Hear their stories and discover how their unique personal lives and perspectives shape the great work

-Read on to find out how research by Dr Yang Yinping and her team into social technologies – in particular fine-grained sentiment and emotion analytic engines — has been helpful for economic, industry, and societal applications, including insights into population responses to the COVID-19
+Read on to find out how research by Dr Yang Yinping and her team into deep social technologies – in particular their multidimensional emotion analytic engines - has been helpful for the economic, industry, and societal applications, including insights into population responses to the COVID-19

 Dr Yang Yinping, A*STAR Senior Scientist & Group Manager, Institute of High Performance Computing (IHPC)

-Three members of the CrystalFeel team at the SWITCH x SFF 2019 event held in October 2019, from left: Dr Yang Yinping, Dr Tuan Le Mau (Scientist at IHPC), and Dr Raj Gupta (Scientist at IHPC).
+Dr Yang and her two colleagues at the SWITCH x SFF 2019 event held in October 2019, from left: Dr Yang Yinping, Dr Tuan Le Mau (Scientist at IHPC), and Dr Raj Kumar Gupta (Senior Scientist at IHPC).

 Q: Tell us what you do at A*STAR.

-As a social technologist, I am passionate about advancing human communications by building and applying useful technologies.
+As a social technologist, I am passionate about advancing human communication and decision-making by building useful technologies.

-currently the group manager of the Affective and Social Intelligence Group and the principal investigator at the A*STAR Digital Emotions programme.
+currently the group manager of the Affective Computing Group and the principal investigator driving A*STAR’s Digital Emotion and Empathy Machine programme.
 I also act as an advisor to tech start-ups in emotion analytics and e-negotiation systems.

 As a founding member and senior scientist at IHPC’s Social and Cognitive Computing Department since 2014, I founded, built and currently lead a multidisciplinary team of scientists and engineers across diverse backgrounds, including computer science,

-software engineering, information systems, psychology, linguistics, communication and even, design arts.
+software engineering, information systems, psychology, linguistics, communication and even, media arts.

-Q: What are your motivations for getting into this field of affective and social intelligence research?
+Q: What are your motivations for getting into this field of social intelligence and affective computing research?

 A key motivation is to advance the social science inquiry to analyse, understand, and ultimately enhance human communications in the digital era.